Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon HD 7950 3GB should perform a lot faster than the Radeon R9 M370X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon HD 7950 3GB should in theory perform a lot faster than the Radeon R9 M370X overall. (explain)

-Texel RateThe Radeon HD 7950 3GB will be a lot (approximately 180%) more effective at AF than the Radeon R9 M370X. (explain)
+Texel RateThe Radeon HD 7950 3GB is quite a bit (about 180%) faster with regards to anisotropic filtering than the Radeon R9 M370X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison